anhaidgroup/wrappers_for_exploring_df/open-refine/Instruction.md

 explore/update the dataframe in the GUI and after exploration he/she can close the GUI.
 The updated dataframe can be accessed using this function: newdf = p.export_pandas_frame() After calling p.export_pandas_frame(), the open refine project will be deleted at the same time.
-If you want to explore the data, you should call p = Refine(df) to create a new open refine project.
+If you want to explore the data again, you should call p = data_explore(df,"{URL you copied}") to create a new open refine project.